bitterjug/devjournal-crypto/devjournal.markdown

 ### 12:15

-Useful concepts for working with data :
+Useful concepts for working with data:
-- id_variables
+- id_variables -- identify the sample point (like zone, state, lga, household id, etc.)
-- measured variables
+- measured variables -- give information about the sample point (like income)

+In the case of the melt above, we're treating the binary questions "did you buy seed", etc as indicating whether a particular method was used, and switching those columns around into values.